aleksium/paintm8/README.md

 One of my a-ha moments during development was when I realized that I could introduce double buffering to minimize the lock-downs.
 Of course I shouldn't have been surprised that parallel processes and double buffering would be a good fit, but it was nice to see the effect of such a simple and elegant technique.
 With it, I could practically decouple two of the threads working on the same data, namely the transmission thread (```B```) and the interactive thread (```A```).
 Using two buffers instead of only one, ```B``` could continue to transmit the backlog of paint strokes without blocking ```A``` from accumulating fresh paint.
 The actual buffer switch was the only thing that needed to run inside the lock.
 The result was a much smoother user experience.

 ## Todos
 There's a lot that could be done better here.
 However, my immediate plan is to leave the program as it is; Functioning, and with some tell-tale signs that I still had/have a lot to learn.
-I don't whish to stop anyone from contributing, though.
+I don't wish to stop anyone from contributing, though.
 Fix-es, refatoring and features are welcome.
 Have at it!

 And happy painting!